jterrats/profiler/docs/user-guide/SAFETY.md

 git checkout -- force-app/

 # Non-git users:
-# Your code was backed up to /tmp/profiler-*/backup/
+# The plugin never touches your non-profile files, so nothing to recover!
-# (but this is cleaned after success)
+# Only profiles may need to be reverted if you don't like the changes.
 ```

-**Note**: In thousands of test runs, we've never needed emergency recovery.
-The backup/restore strategy is bulletproof. 🛡️
+**Note**: In v2.3.0+, the isolated temp directory approach makes data loss virtually impossible.
+The retrieve happens in a completely separate SFDX project, and only profiles are selectively copied to your project. 🛡️

 ---